woleet/woleet-openapi-java-client/docs/DomainApi.md

 # **updateDomainUser**
 > User updateDomainUser(userid, user)

-Update a user.
+Update a domain user.

-Use this operation to update a user.
+Use this operation to update a domain user.

 ### Example
 ```java